-Collegiate & Departmental programs are study abroad programs led and coordinated by faculty and staff from colleges or departments at the University of Minnesota.
-Through this option, the Learning Abroad Center provides essential support services while allowing leaders to design their own programs.
+Collegiate & Departmental programs are learning abroad programs led and coordinated by faculty and staff from colleges or departments at the University of Minnesota.
+Through this option, the Learning Abroad Center provides essential support services while allowing leaders to design their own program.

-  Collegiate & Departmental programs may have some of the following features:
+Collegiate & Departmental programs typically have some of the following features:

 Collegiate & Departmental Programs work well for leaders who:

 Collegiate & Departmental Programs work well for students who: